qilingframework/rtfd.io/docs/ida.md

         return hook
 ```

-- As the functions name means, you can code in a function and it will run when you click `Continue` or `Step`.
-So the cool thing is you can add your own hook. (if you code needn't use hook, keep `hook = []`)
+- custom_continue or custom_step simply means own implementation of `Continue` or `Step`.
+With this user able to add all the instrumentation API mentions in [Qiling Framework documents](https://docs.qiling.io) such as file system hijack, update memory or CPU register and all other advanced API from Qiling Framework.

-- To load custom script, please click Setup and input rootfs path and custom script path.
+- In order to load user customized script, please click Setup and input rootfs path and custom script path.

 - This is an example at qiling/extensions/idaplugin/examples/custom_script.py